 3. How do I choose the best optode template?

 Before any fNIRS hyperscanning data can be acquired, the most suitable optode template needs to be chosen.
 The optode template is the arrangement of emitters and receivers that are going to be placed on participants’ heads.
 All fNIRS data acquisition software packages have pre-installed optode templates amongst which a suitable one can be picked.
 Some software packages even have optode template builders that can be used to create custom arrangements.
-As a rule of thumb, as long as the inter-optode distances are kept at 30 mm, and associations between emitters and receivers remain consistent with the template, templates can be freely rotated to cover the desired brain area(s).
+As a rule of thumb, as long as the inter-optode distances are kept at 30 mm (for adults – for infants, the distances are smaller), and associations between emitters and receivers remain consistent with the template, templates can be freely rotated to cover the desired brain area(s).

 According to the selected optode template, researchers then need to decide whether they can fit it to pre-punched caps provided from the manufacturer, or whether they need customised caps with holes punched at specific locations.
 Customisation can either be requested from the manufacturer or caps without holes can be ordered and the punching can be carried out at the researchers’ lab.